Frequently Asked Questions

 - Retrospective costs

-- Maximise outcomes of IA-CEPA
+- Maximise commercial outcomes

-- Include financial or in kind co-contributions from the beneficiary or beneficiaries
+- Include financial or in-kind co-contributions from the beneficiary or beneficiaries

 - Are mutually beneficial and aligned with bilateral and/or regional interests